 This particular article is not for re-publication in other e-zines, magazines, or websites as DatingAdvice.com owns the rights to this material in partnership.
 Any questions or consent to do so is required by that organization.

-Click on the following link to read the full article: http://www.datingadvice.com/advice/approaching-him-with-gusto
+Click on the following link to read the rest: http://www.datingadvice.com/advice/the-dangers-of-being-attracted-to-straight-men

 © Dr. Brian Rzepczynski, The Gay Love Coach